 Our School of Medicine is one of eight medical schools selected for the Association of American Medical Colleges cohort that will identify, implement and share practices to improve community health and reduce health inequities for patients.

-Our School of Nursing is nationally renowned for community engagement that brings together interprofessional teams of students and faculty to address health care disparities in vulnerable and underserved individuals throughout the community.
+Our School of Nursing is ranked among the top 50 graduate nursing programs in the nation by U.S. News & World Report, and is renowned for its community engagement that brings together interprofessional teams of students and faculty to address healthcare disparities in vulnerable and underserved individuals throughout the community.

 Our School of Pharmacy annually offers more than $600,000 in scholarships and awards to students in its Pharm.D. and graduate programs.
 It's also ranked No. 12 in the country for NIH funding according to the Blue Ridge Institute for Medical Research.

 Ensuring a future of strong, dynamic scientists and clinicians is an important part of Massey Cancer Center's mission.
 Massey’s Training and Education Program is advancing the careers of promising scholars, increasing integration of cancer education with cancer research and ensuring a pipeline of scientists, researchers and health care professionals.